mserouar/SegVeg/README.md

 <div align="center">

 ![logo](https://i.ibb.co/W01tp2M/fig-1.png)

 **Python module for Senescent Vegetation Image Segmentation based on SVM.**

 </div>

 ## 📚 ABSTRACT

-The pixels segmentation of high resolution RGB images into background, green vegetation and senescent vegetation classes is a first step often required before estimating key traits of interest including the vegetation fraction, the green area index, or to characterize the sanitary state of the crop.
-We developed the SegVeg model for semantic segmentation of RGB images into the three classes of interest.
-It is based on a U-net model that separates the vegetation from the background.
-It was trained over a very large and diverse dataset.
-The vegetation pixels are then classified using a SVM shallow machine learning technique trained over pixels extracted from grids applied to images.

-Results show that the SegVeg model allows to segment accurately the three classes, with however some confusion mainly between the background and the senescent vegetation, particularly over the dark and bright parts of the images.
-The use of the components of several color spaces allows to better classify the vegetation pixels into green and senescent ones.
-Finally, the model is used to predict the fraction of the three classes over the grids pixels or the whole images.
-Results show that the green fraction is very well estimated (R²=0.94), while the senescent and background fractions show slightly degraded performances (R²=0.70 and 0.73, respectively).

-We made SegVeg publicly available as a ready-to-use script, as well as the entire dataset, rendering segmentation accessible to a broad audience by requiring neither manual annotation nor knowledge, or at least, a pre-trained model to more specific use.

-LINK TO PDF ORIGINAL PAPER : https://spj.sciencemag.org/journals/plantphenomics/2022/9803570/
+SegVeg is a model for semantic segmentation of RGB images into background, green vegetation and senescent vegetation classes.
+Link to iriginal published paper : https://spj.sciencemag.org/journals/plantphenomics/2022/9803570/

 ### ⏳ Useful information <a name="start"></a>

-The method proposed in [[paper](https://spj.sciencemag.org/journals/plantphenomics/2022/9803570/)]  may be described in two stages.
+The method proposed may be described in two stages.

 In the first stage, the whole image is classified into Vegetation/Background mask using a U-net type Deep Learning network.
 Then, the segmented vegetation pixels are classified into Green/Senescent vegetation using a binary SVM.

 Here, you will only find the Second stage (yellow part in Figure above).
-To perform the first stage, please find more information on : ⌚ **WORK IN PROGRESS** ⌚
+To perform the first stage, please find more information on : ⌚ https://github.com/simonMadec/VegAnn ⌚

- 🍎 **If you have any question, please open an issue**
+**If you have any question, please open an issue**

 ## 📦 DATA <a name="models"></a>